 The Standard Major

 Most new majors will pursue our Standard Curriculum, designed to provide students with considerable flexibility while introducing them to a range of literary periods, genres, and national literatures.
 Majors adopting the Standard Curriculum may add a Concentration if they wish.
 Those adopting the Creative Writing and Cinema Studies concentrations already effectively have concentrations.
-Students wanting the broadest historical range and coverage should elect the Historical Concentration.
 With this flexibility, our majors are able to construct courses of study that correspond to their own growing intellectual interests.
 Some decide to explore entire literary periods (from medieval to the present day), others individual genres (poetry, prose, drama, and cinema), and others specific literary cultures (whether British American, or African-American, Asian-American, Latina/o, Caribbean, Celtic, South African, or other literatures in English).

 The Standard Curriculum is intentionally of flexible design, consisting of 13 courses distributed as follows: